 To remove the bottom of a tin can with a tin cutter, make a cylinder with the can using a can-opener on both ends.
 When you have a hole all the way through the middle, use the tin cutter like scissors to cut a vertical slit in the can.

-Tin cutters, also called tin snips on the internet, sell for around $14 on Amazon.
+Tin cutters, also called tin snips, sell for around $14 on Amazon.
 They are really thick shears with heavy-duty handles and can cut through tin as scissors cut through paper.

 For this step, make sure you’re wearing your thick, fabric gloves.